aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbook/_index.md

 ```

 Adds digital signature to an OOXML spreadsheet file (Excel2007 and later).

+**Remarks**

 Only support adding Xmldsig Digital Signature to an OOXML spreadsheet file

 **Parameters:**
 | Parameter | Type | Description |